SolarHringVodvaTrollin/TicTacToe/src/markdown/developersManual.md

 2. The IDE chosen was Sublime Text, but any other editor that supports Java will do.
 If you don't have an editor, you can download [Sublime Text here.](http://www.sublimetext.com/)

 	The game is developed in Java language in Sublime Text (other editors that support Java are sufficent).

+3. In order to